Dyess’ 7th Logistics Readiness Squadron supports humanitarian aid efforts alongside Abilene community

 |0

-This work, Dyess’ 7th Logistics Readiness Squadron supports humanitarian aid efforts alongside Abilene community, by SrA Sophia Robello, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dyess’ 7th Logistics Readiness Squadron supports humanitarian aid efforts alongside Abilene community, by Lewis Lambert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT